endrizzimarco/POCoin/README.md

 ##### `node.ex`

-- Basic Node, holds the replicated blockchain.
+- A basic Blockchain node; holds the replicated blockchain.
 - Verifies received transactions and broadcasts them to other nodes.
 - Keeps mempool of transactions.
 - Polls mempool to run PoW in order to create a block.